rebeccarich/nuxt-launch-darkly/README.md

 LD_SDK_KEY= # with the value of a Launch Darkly server-side SDK Key.
-EMAIL= # email address of a user captured by LD (optional) USER_KEY= # the unique key of a user captured by LD FLAG_KEY= # name of a feature flag defined in LD project
+EMAIL= # email address of a user captured by LD (optional) USER_KEY= # the unique key of a user captured by LD
 ```

 - Run `npm run prepare:playground` to generate type stubs.